-Pursuant to the net profits interest agreements, substantially all of the economic benefit derived from the assets of the Operating Subsidiaries accrues to the benefit of the Trust and ultimately to the Unitholders.
-The term of each of the NPI agreements is for so long as there are petroleum and natural gas rights to which the net profits interest agreement applies.
+Pursuant to each NPI Agreement, the Trust is entitled to monthly payments equal to 99% of the amount by which the gross proceeds from the sale of production attributable to Property Interests for such month exceed certain deductible expenditures.
+Deductible expenditures may include discretionary amounts to fund capital expenditures, to repay third party debt and to provide for working capital required to maintain the operations of the Operating Subsidiaries.
+The residual 1% share which does not form part of the NPI is retained by the Operating Subsidiaries.
+The NPI Agreements result in substantially all of the economic benefit derived from the Property Interests of the Operating Subsidiaries accruing to the benefit of the Trust and ultimately to the Unitholders.
+The term of each NPI Agreement is for so long as there are petroleum and natural gas rights to which the net profits interest agreement applies.